vlio20/angular-datepicker/README.md

 | config               | `IDatePickerDirectiveConfig` | See Below                                                                | Configuration object - see description below.                                                                                                                                                                                                      |

 ### Configuration:
-In order to provide configurations to the date-picker you need to pass it to the `[dpDatePicker]` directive:
+In order to provide configurations to the date-picker you need to pass it to the `[dpDayPicker]` directive:
 ```html
 <input [(ngModel)]="selectedDate" [dpDayPicker]="datePickerConfig" />
 ```